nazgul26/PHPRecipebook/README.md

     - sudo chown <your web group>.<your web user> <app install dir>/webroot/files/recipe
 * Launch the website and complete steps in wizard.

+<h2>Upgrades in 5.x Series</h2>
+Between releases you can update your database by running

+* ./Console/cake schema update
+* removing all files from ./tmp/cache/models

 <h2>Heroku Deployment</h2>
 <hr/>
 * Clone PHPRecipebook to your computer.